OpenPrograms/Fingercomp-Programs/smap/README.md

 # smap
 **A Simple Minecraft Audio Player**

+**Warning:** no longer maintained.
+Some things should still work (certainly not the player, though).

 ## What it does?
 It plays audio, does it quite well (oh, okay, not as well as I want).